a-zahi2002/Nexus_KPI/README.md

 ### Installation

-Users can install Nexus as a PWA:
+Users can install SabraLeos as a PWA:
 1. Visit the app in a mobile browser
 2. Tap "Add to Home Screen"
 3. App opens in standalone mode (no browser UI)